-- Assessed the management judgement for the business combination under common control is transfer of shares and results in no implication of goodwill or bargain purchase. - Reviewed the accounting position paper prepared by the management to ensure the accounting of business combinations under common control; - Assessed the adequacy of disclosures in line with the requirements of the IFRS.
+- Reviewed the board resolution to assess if the transfer fulfils the requirements of being classified as a business under IFRS 3; - Assessed the management judgement for the business combination under common control is transfer of shares and results in no implication of goodwill or bargain purchase. - Reviewed the accounting position paper prepared by the management to ensure the accounting of business combinations under common control; and - Assessed the adequacy of disclosures in line with the requirements of the IFRS.